fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2021-03-14-Linux-Bash-Shell-Basic-Commands.md

 *srun --pty -p hiveunlim,hive7d,hive1d R*

-- Shared softwares in Hive are located in /data/apps and working with the help of module utility LMOD (which allows to load and unload needed software and versions of software), you can read about module here: https://lmod.readthedocs.io/en/latest/010_user.html
+- Shared softwares in Hive are located in /data/apps and working with the help of module utility LMOD (which allows to load and unload needed software and versions of software), you can read about module [here](https://lmod.readthedocs.io/en/latest/010_user.html).

 - Use command # module avail to see what software is installed already in public place